kwyjad/Spagbot_metac-bot/resolver/EPIC_A_Strategy_and_Guardrails.md

 - Program charter reviewed with core contributors (forecast ops, calibration, infra).
-- Shared glossary describing the lifecycle of a Metaculus question inside the Forecaster (from forecast to resolution and scoring).
+- Shared glossary describing the lifecycle of a Metaculus question inside Spagbot (from forecast to resolution and scoring).
 - Documented guardrails ratified in `resolver/` and referenced by future engineering epics.
 - Initial milestone plan and acceptance criteria ready for implementation